merll/docker-fabric/docs/installation.rst

 * Fabric (tested with >=1.8.0)
 * docker-py (>=0.5.0)
-* docker-map (>=0.1.2)
+* docker-map (>=0.3.0)
 * Optional: PyYAML (tested with 3.11) for YAML configuration import

 Docker service
 ^^^^^^^^^^^^^^
 Docker needs to be installed on the target machine.
 On Ubuntu, you can use the task `install_docker` for automatically installing and configuring the latest release.
-The following configuration is only needed if the service has been installed otherwise.
+Additional configuration is only needed if the service has been installed otherwise.

 Socat
 ^^^^^
 The tool Socat_ is needed in order to tunnel local TCP-IP connections to a unix socket on the target machine.
+The ``socat`` binary needs to be in the search path.
 You can either install it yourself and transfer the binary using the Fabric task `install_socat`, or use the task `build_socat` (currently only Ubuntu) to build it directly on your target machine.

 Configuration